Are you a storyteller? Do you want to be? Then I suggest you pick up a copy of Wired for Story, ASAP.

 My favorite chapters dealt with characters (and more specifically, the protagonist), explaining the importance of creating characters who inspire emotion from the reader, characters who want something (one thing internally and something else externally), and characters who possess the all-important inner issue.
 I immediately recognized the validity of these concepts, and because they were explained so smoothly, I could even see where my own characters were missing the mark.

 “Story, as it turns out, was crucial to our evolution.”

 – Lisa Cron, Wired for Story

 Perhaps most importantly, Wired for Story will get you out of your own head and force you to think not like a writer, but like a reader.
-You want people to buy your book, read it, and give it positive reviews.
-So, you better be cognizant of what their expectations are and what they will experience when they read your story.
+We want people to buy our books, read them, and leave positive reviews.
+So we better be cognizant of what their expectations are and what they will experience when they read our stories.
 Why should they care about the protagonist?
 How will they relate to her goals, struggles, and inner issues?
 Or will they?

 Best of all, I found Wired for Story to be highly motivational.
 I couldn’t wait to finish each chapter so I could work on my own story and apply the concepts I’d picked up.